ETIMC/Report/typst/sections/Sprint 4.typ

 During the soldering phase, several technical challenges were encountered.
 These included difficulties related to manual hole drilling, which affected the alignment and stability of mounted components.
 Additionally, this phase involved manually soldering vias, which proved particularly challenging due to poor solder adhesion, leading to fragile connections.
 Further inspection of the assembled PCB revealed several design errors.
 Fixing these required "hacks", such as soldering across traces and soldering wires directly on the PCB (@fig:PcbHack).

 #figure(
-  image("../images/sprint 4/pcb4solderedtop.jpg", width: 50%),
+  image("../images/sprint 4/pcb4solderedtop.jpg", height: 33%),
-  caption: ["Hacking" produced PCB by soldering external wire directly on it.]
+  caption: ["Hacking" produced PCB by soldering external wire directly on it.],
+  placement: bottom
 ) <fig:PcbHack>

 === Molex Connectors